-''' The list of available updates is more than a week old.
-To check for new updates run: sudo apt update '''
+The list of available updates is more than a week old.
+To check for new updates run: sudo apt update the installer running on /dev/tty1 will perform the autoinstall press enter to start a shell

 The programs included with the Ubuntu system are free software; the exact distribution terms for each program are described in the individual files in /usr/share/doc//copyright.